Skip to main content

 The three roles are:

-- Model: The object that holds your application data and defines how to manipulate it.
-For example, in your application the Model is your
+• Model: The object that holds your application data and defines how to manipulate it.
+For example, in your application the Model is your Album class.

-class. - View: The objects that are in charge of the visual representation of the Model and the controls the user can interact with; basically, all the
+• View: The objects that are in charge of the visual representation of the Model and the controls the user can interact with; basically, all the UIViews and their subclasses.
+In your application the View is represented by your AlbumView class.

-class. - Controller: The controller is the mediator that coordinates all the work.
+• Controller: The controller is the mediator that coordinates all the work.
 It accesses the data from the model and displays it with the views, listens to events and manipulates the data as necessary.
 Can you guess which class is your controller?
-That’s right:
+That’s right: ViewController.

 Comments